lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

     }
 ```

 And that's all!
 As you can see we have to write lots of code just to setup the Vulkan instance.
 You can see now why Vulkan is considered an explicit API.
-A whole chapter passed and we can't even clear the screen.
+A whole chapter passed, and we can't even clear the screen.
 So, contain your expectations, since in the next chapters we will continue writing lots of code required to setup everything.
 It will take some time in order to draw something, so please be patient.
 The good news is that when everything is set up, adding incremental features to draw more complex models or to support advanced techniques should require less amount of code.
-And if we do it correctly, we get a good understanding of Vulkan.
+And if we do it correctly, we gain a good understanding of Vulkan.

 [Next chapter](../chapter-03/chapter-03.md)